DeepC2: AI-powered Covert Command and Control on OSNs: Methodology

 \subsubsection{Neural Network Model}

-A neural network model is used to protect botmaster accounts and conceal bots intent, as it is difficult for adversaries to obtain the accounts in advance even if they obtain the model and vectors.
+\textbf{What}.
+The attacker needs a neural network model to extract feature vectors, and the malware needs the model to identify the attacker's accounts.
+Due to the limited resources in the host devices, the attacker cannot use the big-sized pre-trained models like VGGs, AlexNets, and Inception.
+Therefore, the attacker needs to build and train a model itself.

-The model is used differently for botmasters and bots, as shown in Fig.~\ref{fig:usage}.
-For the botmaster, the model is used to extract feature vectors from avatars.
-The botmaster feeds the model with a batch of pictures, and the model outputs a batch of vectors that represent the pictures.
-Both vectors and models are published with bots.
-For bots, the model is used to calculate the distances between avatars from Twitter users and the vectors to identify botmasters.
+\textbf{How}.
+The model is used differently for attackers and malware (see Fig.~\ref{fig:usage}).
+For the attacker, the model is used to extract feature vectors from avatars.
+The attacker feeds the model with a batch of pictures, and the model outputs a batch of vectors that represent the pictures.
+The feature vectors and the model are published with the malware.
+For the malware, the model calculates the distances between avatars from Twitter users and the vectors to identify attackers.
 A selected vector and a crawled avatar are fed into the model, and then the model outputs the distance of the inputs.
-By comparing the distance with a threshold, bots can identify whether the avatar is from the botmaster.
-As neural network model has good generalization ability and fault tolerance, it can help bots identify botmasters accurately and does not mistakenly identify someone else as a botmaster.

-To prevent replay and enhance security, it is recommended that each avatar and vector be used only once.
-Botmaster will change the current account and avatar when a command is issued.
-Bots will also delete the used vectors.
-During the experiments in this work, because of the limited resources (Twitter accounts), we chose to reuse one account to publish all testing tweets.
-Due to contextual tweets, there is no abnormal content produced and remaining on Twitter.
+\textbf{Why}.
+Using neural network models has the following advantages: 1) It is not easy to reverse the neural network model.
+Convolution is a lossy process.
+Combined with some intentionally introduced losses, it is hard to calculate the attacker's identifiers in advance.
+2) The neural network models are fault-tolerance that similar inputs will generate similar outputs.
+3) The neural network trained with gradient descent has good generalization ability~\cite{google_nnmodel22}.
+It can help the malware identify attackers accurately and does not mistakenly identify someone else as the attacker.